B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Modules/IdentifySpuriousGenes.rst

     Class: Class that the loci was classified with.
     #: Separates each cluster of loci.

-This is the main output file as it can be used as the input of the `CreateSchemaStructure`.
-It is adviced to annotate this file usinf the argument `--annotations` in order to more easily review and confirm the resulting clusters and actions.
-For this process the user can consult the previews files as well as proteome and functional annotations.

-Some loci are in single clusters and with action "Drop".
-In these cases these loci were inserted in a cluster with one other loci both marked "Join" but due to low frequency this one will be dropped, and the other loci will be changed into "Add".
-To check the full cluster relationships consult the `related_matches.tsv` file.

 ..
 Note::
     Subgroups can be created out of bigger clusters by adding a new line with only "#".
-It can be useful for making analysing big clusters easier or to join only specific loci in that group.
+It can be useful for making analysing big clusters easier or to join only specific loci in a group.

 ..
 Note::
-    Before passing the recommendation file to the `CreateSchemaStructure` module make sure there are no "Choice" in the action column.
-After review the clusters the user should change these actions into "Join", "Drop" or "Add".
+    Before passing the recommendations file to the `CreateSchemaStructure` module, make sure there are no "Choice" actions.
+Users should change "Choice" actions into one of the other available options as they review the recommendations.

 .. csv-table:: **recommendations_annotations.tsv**
    :header: "Loci", "Action", "Locus_annotation", "Annotation"